Are There Snakes In New York

 How Many Types of Snakes Are There in New York?

-Some of the species of snakes found in New York include the water snakes, garter snakes, milk snakes, and even the venomous massasauga.
-These snakes can be found in a variety of habitats throughout the state, including wetlands, woodlands, and even urban areas.
+In New York, you’ll find species like water snakes, garter snakes, milk snakes, and the venomous massasauga.
+These snakes live in diverse habitats such as wetlands, woodlands, and urban areas.

 How Many Venomous Snakes Are There in New York?

-Contrary to popular belief, there are only three species of venomous snakes that can be found living in the wilds of New York.
-These species are the timber rattlesnake, the massasauga, and the copperhead.
+Contrary to popular belief, only three species of venomous snakes live in New York’s wilds: the timber rattlesnake, the massasauga, and the copperhead.